mhahnFr/LeakSanitizer/README.md

 The backtraces are translated using the [CallstackLibrary][5].

 ## Final notes
+If you experience any problems with the LeakSanitizer or if you have ideas to further improve it don't hesitate to [open an issue][9] or to [open a pull request][10].

 This project is licensed under the terms of the GNU GPL in version 3 or later.

 © Copyright 2022 - 2024 [mhahnFr][6] and contributors